DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 ==============================
 Changelog

+0.15    Improvement, flavor: the player may acquire or renounce the citizenship of the system they are in.
+        Improvement, flavor: the player may display one of their citizenships as the flag of their ship.
+        Improvement, dev func: other scripts may subscribe to be informed of a citizenship change of the player.
+        Improvement, dev func: citizenships prices are dynamic and available to other scripts.
+        Improvement, dev func: other scripts may inquire if the player has a particular citizenship.
+        Improvement, code quality: introduced JsDoc comments, including some allowing to document the Oolite javascript hooks!
 0.14    Improvement, flavor: War declaration!
 Peace!
 Snooper news about them!
         Improvement, flavor: Wars map!
         Improvement, dev func: the war threshold and the alliance threshold are scriptable through the WarEngineAPI.